LamininSolutions/mfsql-connector/source/mfsql-integration-connector/working-with-files/index.rst

                              @ProcessBatch_ID = @ProcessBatch_ID OUTPUT,
                              @Debug = 0

-Step 4 - Review the result. :doc:`\tables\tbMFExportFileHistory`  show the output of the process.
+Step 4 - Review the result. :doc:`/tables/tbMFExportFileHistory`  show the output of the process.
 If @IsDownload = 1 then the files should be in the explorer folders

 .. code:: sql